MarcoBofa/Reproducibility_study_nlp/README.md

 # Reproducibility_study_nlp
-In this paper we reproduced the results of the paper No clues, good clues: Out of context Lexical Relation Classification [1].
+In this project we reproduced the results of the paper "No clues, good clues: Out of context Lexical Relation Classification" [1].
 This research focuses on the use of pre‐trained language models (PTLMs) for lexical relation tasks in Natural Language Processing (NLP).